QuestingQueerly/nonmonogamy-project/Process/Journal.md

 In this case, the different chapters of a life story aren't being related back to social/ethical/philisophical ideas of what it means to be a good person; instead, every chapter affirms that success goes hand in hand with enough/the right kind of participation in the market: cutthroat competition!

+\
+**Concluding Thoughts**
-To conclude: *CGoL* explores *how* people live good lives by asking players to make decisions about movement, emphasizing the different contours of each players' journey to their respective old ages. *GoL* de-emphasizes the differences between each players' journey, instead focusing on how they mitigate the effects of the same systemic forces in an effort to end up with the most resources.
+*CGoL* explores *how* people live good lives by asking players to make decisions about movement, emphasizing the different contours of each players' journey to their respective old ages. *GoL* de-emphasizes the differences between each players' journey, instead focusing on how they mitigate the effects of the same systemic forces in an effort to end up with the most resources.

 &nbsp;
 &nbsp;